Chart Color Schemes

 Infrastructure

-Peppermint Grove has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Peppermint Grove has emerging levels of nearby infrastructure activity, ranking in the 36thth percentile nationally

-Five major projects have been identified by AreaSearch as potentially impacting the area's performance: Mosman Park Village Precinct Structure Plan, 572 Stirling Highway Residential Development, Cottesloe Village Precinct and Town Centre Redevelopment, Ocean Village Cottesloe.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified five projects likely affecting the region.
+Key initiatives include Mosman Park Village Precinct Structure Plan, 572 Stirling Highway Residential Development, Cottesloe Village Precinct and Town Centre Redevelopment, Ocean Village Cottesloe.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.